 Liquidity risk is adequately controlled based on the dynamics of future cash flows, generated by the expected disbursements (up in recent years) and by the financial needs covered with new credit lines and with the cash flow generated by ordinary operations.
-The funding structure guarantees an adequate structural balance, benefiting in particular from a loan granted by a pool of banks and "committed" until January 2023, for the amount of EUR 133 million.
-In addition to this loan, the following additional lines help diversify the financial structure by counterparty and technical form:
+The funding structure guarantees an adequate structural balance, benefiting in particular from a loan granted by a pool of banks and "committed" until January 2025, for the amount of EUR 133 million.
+In addition to this loan, the following additional lines help diversify the financial structure by counterparty and technical form available as at 30 June 2022:

-- a three-year securitisation programme, maturing in December 2024, with the commitment of a leading international bank to subscribe the senior notes of the transaction up to EUR 200 million, with an initial commitment of EUR 75 million; - bilateral bank lines (subject to collection) and lines with factoring companies for a total of EUR 151.5 million; - a three-year programme for the issue of commercial paper of up to EUR 100 million.
+- a three-year securitisation programme, maturing in December 2024, with the commitment of BNP Paribas to subscribe the senior notes of the transaction up to EUR 200 million, with an initial commitment of EUR 75 million, and of Intesa Sanpaolo to subscribe senior notes of the transaction up to EUR 200 million, with an initial commitment of EUR 50 million;

+- bilateral bank lines (subject to collection) and lines with factoring companies for a total of EUR 151.5 million;

+- a three-year programme for the issue of commercial paper of up to EUR 100 million.

-During 2021, the Company also issued subordinated bonds for EUR 12.5 million.
+Lastly, during 2021, the Company also issued subordinated bonds for EUR 12.5 million.

-The Company adopts a careful loan acquisition policy, which has historically guaranteed a limited duration (less than 90 days) of assets (loans to customers) and a related reduced need for funding, in the same way the constant monitoring of the maturities of the loans transferred (in conjunction with the timely and effective management of any anomalies) has made it possible to contain the default level, with benefits on the structural liquidity profile.
+The Company adopts a careful credit acquisition policy, which has historically guaranteed a limited duration (less than 90 days) of assets (loans to customers) and a low turnover seasonality, elements that have determined a reduced need for funding; in addition to this, the constant monitoring of the expiries of the transferred loans (in conjunction with the prompt and effective management of any anomalies) has made it possible to contain the default levels, with benefits on the structural liquidity profile.